pm-harshad-mane/Diagrams/Fledge/RetargetingWithCookies.md

     Browser->>Adv: Visits Advertiser Site
     Adv->>DSP_pix: A preconfigured DSP pixel with a campaign-Id executes from the Adveriser page  <br/> Makes a call to DSP Pixeling Server
     DSP_pix->>DSP_pix: Generate unique user-ID
-    DSP_pix->>DSP_db: Store the information that the given user is retargatable for the given campaign-id DSP_pix->>Browser: Set third-party cookies to identify the user and to mark user taretable for the campaign
+    DSP_pix->>DSP_db: Store the information that the given user is retargatable for the given campaign-id. <br/> Keep track of domains user visists to create user-profile.
+    DSP_pix->>Browser: Set third-party cookies to identify the user and to mark user taretable for the campaign
 ```